litmining/labelbuddy-annotations/_sources/projects/dynamic_functional_connectivity.md

             <div class="annotation">
                 <div class="context">
                     …network graph.
 However, brain network dynamic changes occur at many temporal scales and other strategies have been used to take full advantage of the temporal information contained in the fcMRI data. <mark class="annotated-text">The sliding-window approach extracts the dynamic interactions between brain areas by using a time moving-window along the BOLD time-series (Hutchison et al.,  ; Allen et al.,  ; Leonardi and Van De Ville,  ).
-Following that strategy, we use an overlapping time-moving window   w[t]   of length 15 on the time series (15 time-points per window, corresponding to 45 s) to calculate Pearson's cross-correlations (R) (Figure  ):</mark>
+Following that strategy, we use an overlapping time-moving window   w[t]   of length 15 on the time series (15 time-points per window, corresponding to 45 s) to calculate Pearson&#39;s cross-correlations (R) (Figure  ):</mark>

 Where   i   denotes the sliding window position,   t   states the specific time point,   n  , being the sliding offset, indicates how many time points the window has shifted along the time axis, an…
                 </div>